mjpernot/package-admin/README.md

 # Classification (U)

 # Description:
   Linux Package administration program for handling packages on a Linux server that uses yum.
 This program is used to adminstrate packages on a Linux server.
-This will include detecting packages requiring to be updated and reporting on these packages via JSON and/or Mongo database entries.
+This will include detecting packages requiring to be updated and reporting on these packages via JSON.

 #####  This README file is broken down into the following sections:
   * Features
   * Prerequisites
-    - FIPS Environment
   * Installation
   * Configuration
   * Program Help Function